ProyectoAether/KNIT/README.md

 The resulting ontology can be studied in OWL format or visually in the Neo4j database.

-## Requirements
+## Prerequisites

 ### 1. Own a neo4j (can be deployed on Docker)
 KNIT uses Neo4j as its database.
-Download the docker at the following link: https://hub.docker.com/_/neo4j
+Download the docker image in the following link: https://hub.docker.com/_/neo4j

 ### 2. Own a user in the target database (BioPortal, AgroPortal, EcoPortal, MedPortal)
 Create a user account in the database you want to use (BioPortal, AgroPortal, EcoPortal, MedPortal); the API_KEY will be your user token.